ALX-NULL/roundOf11/README.md

-# Quiz.ai
+# ALX Learning Bot

-**Quiz.ai** is an AI-powered platform designed to automatically generate and assess quizzes, streamlining the process of creating and evaluating assessments.
+An AI powered platform designed to automatically generate and assess quizzes, streamlining the process of creating and evaluating assessments.
 The platform offers advanced features to enhance both teaching and learning experiences, providing instant feedback and integrating seamlessly with Learning Management Systems (LMS).

 ## **Features**

-- **AI-Generated Quiz Questions**: Automatically generates quiz questions across a range of subjects and difficulty levels.
+- **AI-Generated Learning Resources**: Automatically generates resources and questions across a range of subjects and difficulty levels.
 - **Instant Evaluation**: Provides immediate feedback on quizzes, including detailed explanations for each question.
 - **LMS Integration**: Easily integrates with Learning Management Systems to manage and deliver quizzes effectively.